hotwheelsandhighheels/getbrain/About.md

 ---
 # About

-## The Wheel: Solicitations & Submissions
+## The Wheel
-Because I am one person and a poet and am committed to paying my writers, I will mainly be reaching out instead of expecting submissions.
+Interviews will be solicited

-That said, if you fit the vibe _crash into me_.
+but if you fit the vibe, _crash into me_ (email below)

 ## The Vibe
+Millennial, as in epoch-forming
 21st century, in the symbiotic sense
-Millennial, as in epoch-forming
 Archival, in the form of parallel truths
 Californian: Sunny, ocean waves, sandy beaches
 Driving really fast on an empty highway with the windows down and the night sky ahead
 <br>